 Continued study of vocabulary, sentence structures, and cultural awareness necessary to improve speaking and listening skills in increasingly complex Spanish.
-Emphasis on fluency and moderate accuracy.
+Emphasis on fluency and moderate accuracy in spoken Spanish.
 Prerequisites: SPA225, or SPA201 or the equivalent or permission of Department or Division.